 Rule 127: Broken white line road markings show the center of the road.
-These white line road markings run along the middle of the carriageway to delineate the center line.
+This kind of white line road markings run along the middle of the carriageway to delineate the center line.

 As a rule there is a hazard ahead if this line lengthens and the gaps shorten.
 This Highway Code road marking is sometimes called a hazard warning line.

 Drivers should not cross a broken white line unless they can see the road is clear.
-Motorists usually cross over road white lines when they wish to overtake or turn off.
+The main reason for motorists to cross over road white lines would be to overtake another vehicle or to turn off the road.

 Rule 128: Double white lines on the road.
 If the line nearest to you gets broken it means you may cross the lines to overtake if it is safe.

 The UK Highway Code road markings regulation for solid white lines indicate you should complete the crossing maneuver before you reach a solid white line along the side of road and on your side of the road.